 You may place a bid on a class that requires a co-requisite without having received a co-requisite waiver.
-If you haven't met the co-requisite requirement or completed the process to waive it by the end of the Cycle #2, you will be dropped from the class.
+If you haven't met the co-requisite requirement or completed the process to waive it by the deadline noted on the Registration Calendar for complying with requisites, you will be dropped from the class.